Homemade Ponzu Sauce: Japanese Yuzu Recipe for Fish and Seafood

 Most homemade ponzu ingredients are now accessible in Spain without too much effort:

-• Soy sauce: in any supermarket.
-For tamari (gluten-free, milder), in Asian grocery stores or in the organic aisle of medium-sized supermarkets.
+- Soy sauce: in any supermarket.
+For tamari (gluten-free, milder), in Asian product stores or the organic aisle of medium-sized supermarkets.

-• Mirin: in Asian grocery stores, large supermarkets (Carrefour, El Corte Inglés), or on Amazon.
+- Mirin: in Asian product stores, large supermarkets (Carrefour, El Corte Inglés), or on Amazon.
 If you can't find it, dry sherry with a teaspoon of sugar is an acceptable substitute.

-• Sake: in Asian grocery stores or specialized wine shops.
+- Sake: in Asian product stores or specialized wine shops.
 A dry, neutral white wine (young Chardonnay, unoaked) is the common substitute.

-• Kombu seaweed: in Japanese grocery stores, herbalists with a macrobiotic section, or online.
+- Kombu seaweed: in Japanese product stores, health food stores with a macrobiotic section, or online.

 Frequently asked questions about homemade ponzu sauce